 The puppets, which are central to the success of the play, were designed and made in South Africa by Adrian Kohler and Basil Jones of Handspring Puppet Company, assisted by an array of highly creative artisans employed by the company between 2010 and 2014.
 Each set of puppets for War Horse took eight months to create and are made of cane, leather and tyvec, (for the manes and tails), a material used in book-binding.
 The torsos are reinforced with aluminium and strong enough to carry a rider.

-Bonhams Director of African Art, Gile3s Peppiatt says: “War Horse captured hearts round the world including famously that of H.M.
+Bonhams Director of African Art, Giles Peppiatt says: “War Horse captured hearts round the world including famously that of H.M.
 The Queen.
 This is a one-off opportunity to acquire a piece of theatrical legend and benefit a great cause.”

 Handspring Trust was founded by Adrian Kohler and Basil Jones of Handspring Puppet Company and is, in its own words, “a not-for-profit organization seeking to inspire creativity, commitment and innovation towards new puppet theatre arts”.
 The trust’s main focus is on a group of young people in Barrydale.
 Each December, a National Day of Reconciliation is celebrated and they produce a parade and performance of giant puppets using Handspring’s team of puppet makers and theatre producers.
 2016 sees the seventh and most ambitious staging of this much anticipated event.